OpenHack-by-Open-Source-Innovative/Slicetime/docs/README.md

 SliceTime will analyze the progress and help the user to keep up with his/her goals.
 This will benefit the employees in reviewing their daily performance and the areas they should improve in the time-management aspect.

+### Advantages

+<li>Increased productivity: By providing a clear overview of tasks and deadlines, and allowing for easy organization and prioritization of tasks, SliceTime can help users to increase their productivity and accomplish more in less time. </li>

+<li>Better organization: The system allows users to keep track of their tasks, set reminders, and schedule recurring tasks, which can help them stay organized and ensure that nothing falls through the cracks. </li>

+<li>Reduced errors: By automating certain tasks and providing clear instructions, SliceTime can help users to reduce errors and improve the accuracy of their work.  </li>

+<li>The amount of time it takes the employee to update several systems and the status of their tasks has been reduced drastically.</li>

 ### Goals

 The primary goal of SliceTime is to sync up with the systems such as Jira, Trello, Toggle, ClickUp and Azure devOps, to create a single environment where the user can connect to these endpoints.